haroldship/masters-thesis-knowledge-info/README.md

  - [ ] Method: 4.5: add a step to compute lambda_p
  - [ ] Method: 4.6: reword last sentence
  - [ ] Method: Add computing and technical issues and solutions: time, AWS, etc. move from wherever.
- - [ ] Appendix: A.47 graph is weird
- - [ ] Appendix: Section A.10 biases are positive even for Oracle
- - [ ] Appendix: A.10 table: Silverman is better than CV
  - [ ] Compare bandwidths for 2 peaks: peak drift vs centroid drift, same for bias
  - [ ] Conclusion: needs BOTTOM LINE
  - [ ] Conclusion: How good is Silverman?